Apperley Bridge: History

 The bridge from which the village takes its name was built in the late-16th century or early-17th century.

 In 1777 a stone arched bridge was built on Harrogate Road over the canal but the present bridge dates from 1936 and has since been widened.

 From 1846 until its closure in 1965, Apperley Bridge railway station was situated across the boundary in Rawdon.
-Off Tenterfields, close to the canal, were four 19th-century mills; Apperdale Mill (formerly Dyehouse Mill), Oaklea Mills, Valley Mills (Canal Mills) and Whitfield Mill.
+Off Tenterfields, close to the canal, were four 19th-century mills: Apperdale Mill (formerly Dyehouse Mill), Oaklea Mills, Valley Mills (Canal Mills) and Whitfield Mill.
 Apperdale Mill and Oaklea Mills survive close to the canal basin, which is now a pleasure boat marina.

 Since the 1990s housing has been built in the Tenterfields area between the canal up to Greengates.
 Valley Mills and Whitfield Mills were demolished to make way for the development, while Apperdale Mill and Oaklea Mill were converted into residential units.
 Apperley Bridge has a strong thriving local community group – Greengates and Apperley Bridge community volunteers – who organise weekly litter picking and community events/activities Hammonds sauce factory on Harrogate Road close to the canal has been replaced by modern development.

-In the 2000s the village was considered for conservation area status but was turned down partly because many of its older buildings already had listed building status.
+In the 2000s the village was considered for conservation area status but this was turned down, partly because many of its older buildings already had listed building status.